For Your Love (album): Recording and composition

-Clapton, who had left the band four months earlier, is not pictured on the album cover nor mentioned in the liner notes.
+Clapton, who had left the band four months before the album's release, is not pictured on its cover nor mentioned in the liner notes.
 Group chronicler Gregg Russo notes, "The cover was somewhat of a joke, as Jeff Beck was humorously seated in front of a keyboard that he did not play on the album."

 Charts and reception

 The album reached number 96 in Billboards Top LPs chart.
 It was the Yardbirds' first charting album; their British debut, Five Live Yardbirds, did not reach the UK Albums Chart and was not issued in the US.

 In a retrospective review, AllMusic writer Bruce Eder gave the album three out of five stars, who notes the inconsistency of the Gomelsky-selected material.
 He describes the songs with Beck as "hard, loud, blazing showcases ... show[ing] where the band was really heading" and although the material with Clapton is "primitive" compared to his later efforts, it "was some of the best blues-based rock & roll of its era [1964]."